TheVoronModder/ADXL-PI-KLIPPER/README.md

 # ADXL-PI-KLIPPER
-No-Nonsense guide to ADXL installation and Configuration
+##No-Nonsense guide to ADXL installation and Configuration serves to encompass all ADXL types in order to be thorough in case a person wants to have different style accelerometers installed/used.

-This guide serves to encompass all ADXL types in order to be thorough incase a person wants to have different style accelerometers installed / used.
+Information is pulled and compiled from https://www.klipper3d.org/Measuring_Resonances.html and https://www.klipper3d.org/RPi_microcontroller.html

 First, SSH into your RPi